hannesmann/cloud-native-app-simulator-wiki/Home.md

 The application emulator emulates the execution of all the microservices that are part of the application.
 It is implemented in Python and can run as either an HTTP server or a gRPC server.
 It also implements the supported resource stressors (i.e., CPU and network).

 ## Traffic Generator
 The traffic generation tool allows generation of traffic load from an external client with customizable traffic patterns using different communication protocols.
-Our tool can be used with any traffic load generator tool such as _HTTPmon_ or _Tsung_.
+Our tool can be used with any traffic load generator tool such as [HTTPmon](https://github.com/cloud-control/httpmon) or [Tsung](http://tsung.erlang-projects.org).
 The traffic can be customized based on parameters such as the number of concurrent requests, think-time, and duration.

 ## Performance Monitoring
 This module is used to monitor traffic performance and resource usage metrics.
 It is based on a metric collection, storage, and visualization pipeline that relies on Kubernetes, Istio, Prometheus, Grafana and Kiali.
 It also includes tools for statistical analysis of experimental results.